-Here are some of the most celebrated arts groups in the city, and they promise a mesmerising performance for y’all
+Here are some of the most celebrated Hong Kong arts groups, and they promise a mesmerising performance for y’all

 Being one of the most dynamic cities in the world, Hong Kong is full of exciting art galleries, museums and historic buildings to feed your culture hunger.
 And if you’re into live performance, here are some of the most distinguished Hong Kong arts groups that you need to check out.

 Established in 1979, Hong Kong Ballet is a dedicated performing arts organisation formed by a vibrant community.
 With almost fifty dancers from around the world, HKB has done internationally-acclaimed re-stagings of the classics by Nina Ananiashvili, Cynthia Harvey, Anna-Marie Holmes, as well as works by some of today’s most sought-after choreographers including Alexei Ratmansky, Christopher Wheeldon and more.
 They are definitely one of the most beloved Hong Kong arts groups, even for those who know nothing about dancing!